What Is A Domain Name and Why Do I Need One?

 Generic Top-Level Domains (gTLDs)

-Normally the best course of action is to choose a reputable TLD like .com, .net, or .org.
-But because these are so popular, there are millions of domain names that have been registered to date, the name you want might be taken or just hard to find a name that works.
-There are different and lesser known TLDs.
+Normally, the best course of action is to choose a reputable TLD like .com, .net, or .org.
+But because these are so popular, there are millions of domain names that have been registered to date.
+So the name you want might be taken (read our post: “How to buy a domain owned by someone else”) – or it may be hard to find a name that works.

 Sponsored Top-Level Domains (rTLDs)